amvi234/Police_Management_System/README.md

 # Criminal Management System

 * This is a simple web-based open source software written in PHP and JavaScript.
-This was specifically written for school or Crime organization.
+This was specifically written for Police or Crime organization.
 You can easily install this system in your own server.

 * If you find any bug or added new feature feel free to send a pull request.